rmehrizi/multi-view-pose-estimation/README.md

 ```
 ###### Second Step (multi-view):
 1- Edit options/train-options to set "lr" to 0.0001 and "nEpochs" to 5 . <br />
-2- Edit train4view.py to set path-to-data and change both "demo_mode" and "validation_mode" to "False".
+2- Edit train4view.py to set path-to-data and change both "demo_mode" and "validation_mode" to "False". <br />
 3- Run train4view.py to train the model (4 blocks) and save the best model in exp/multi-view <br />
 ```
 cd multi-view-pose-estimation